SlimC/voice-of-the-customer/README.md

 ![](readme_images/VoC-ArchitectureFlow.jpg)

 This Starter Kit works off of product reviews data gathered from Amazon product reviews (http://jmcauley.ucsd.edu/data/amazon/).
-However, the concepts used here are platform independent and can be applied to a use case other than Electronic products reviews.
+However, the concepts used here are platform independent and can be applied to a use case other than electronic products reviews.
 Just define your use case and make sure you train your Natural Language Classifier accordingly by using the tool provided on the service page.
 Additionally, you can create your own customized models for entity extraction by using Watson Knowledge Studio and Alchemy.

 ## Reference information